luisferrassini/alexo/README.md

 - [ ] Add support for other AI providers (OpenAI, Anthropic, etc)
 - [ ] Add support for other local LLMs (Llama, Mistral, etc)
 - [ ] Add support for more voice commands (delete, update events)
+- [ ] Add support for more configuration options when creating or listing events
+- [ ] Fix language detection (sometimes it creates the event in English even if the user speaks Brazilian Portuguese)
-- [ ] Add support for multiple languages in voice interface
+- [ ] Add support for multiple calendars
+- [ ] Deploy to a cloud service (AWS, GCP, etc) and make it available as a web service
-- [ ] Implement voice feedback for actions
+- [ ] Make a better UI/UX
-- [ ] Add support for custom wake words
+- [ ] Add support for mobile devices